 Note from Stephanie (Assistant Principal): I read this years ago in a book club, and this is one of those books that won’t leave me.
 It’s the story of two black men — one a lawyer and one accused of murder.
 As the author’s eyes are opened to how deep and evil the roots of racism grow, so were mine.
 It’s had a profound impact on the way I evaluate information and my understanding of a million small things combine and build to create huge injustice.

-Note from Kathryn (School Principal): This powerful fictional story provides a springboard for exploring youth activism, police brutality, racism, change movements, and protests.
+Note from Kathryn (School Principal) : This powerful fictional story provides a springboard for exploring youth activism, police brutality, racism, change movements, and protests.
 The story follows Starr’s coming-of-voice journey to speak out against injustice.
 Thus far, every student I know who has read this book has read it positively gripped to see what comes next.
 The book has been adapted into an acclaimed motion picture.
+Note: this book includes strong language, drug references, and violence.
+Bonus Teaching Note: The film adaptation is now available for free streaming .

 Note from: Lou Jobst (Lead Teacher): I have taught this novel many times to the delight–and horror–of my students.
-It truly engages readers and makes them think and reevaluate.
+It truly engages readers and makes them think and reevaluate .
 It is poetic; it is thoughtful; it is powerful.
 As the last line of the book speaks so eloquently, “Who knows but that, on the lower frequencies, I speak for you?”

 Note from Kathryn (School Principal): The trip to Mars can only be understood through Black Americans.
 I say, the trip to Mars can only be understood through Black Americans.
 I considered starting this resource with that quote from Nikki Giovanni’s poem, “Quilting the Black-Eyed Pea.”
 That particular poem is also one of my favorites to teach.
 I’ve found Giovanni’s poems powerful for all students, and particularly for students who don’t think they like poetry.
 In college, I had the wonderful opportunity to meet Nikki Giovanni, hear her lecture, and perform her poems.
+Teaching Bonus: Nikki Giovanni also has poetry collections that are perfect for younger readers, including Ego-Tripping (Middle School) and The Sun is So Quiet (Elementary)

 Note from Lisa (Teacher): In 11th Grade, I knew to come to English class prepared, as the teacher would throw chalk at any student not ready for the class discussion.
 I made sure to do all the reading, It was this class (and teacher) that introduced me to the writing of Maya Angelou.
 Never before had I heard about or read a perspective of an African-American woman growing up with so much pain and sorrow, and yet always rising because of her spirit.
 This book and this English class was my first childhood memory of reflecting upon what it meant to be a girl, and I am grateful to Maya Angelou for igniting that spark within me.